Cherreads

 Perhaps the last probe was relatively successful, so Quirrell kept him after class again in Defense Against the Dark Arts.

-However, Ethan Jones, endorsed by Snape this time, wasn't full of fear like the first two times.
+However, Ethan, endorsed by Snape this time, was not full of fear like the first two times.

-He grabbed Quirrell and asked some questions he encountered during his practice, hoping to get answers.
+He approached Quirrell and asked some questions he had encountered during his practice, hoping to get answers.

 Some of these questions were simple, and Quirrell answered them quickly.
-Some were more difficult; he thought for a while and barely gave an answer.
+Some were more difficult; he thought for a while and barely managed to give an answer.
 But some questions really stumped him.
-He stammered for a long time but couldn't say anything substantial.
+He stammered for a long time but could not say anything substantial.

-"These questions are, are a bit tricky.
-I, I need some time to think.
-Wait, wait until after next class, I'll write the answers for you."
-Because of Ethan Jones's gaze, Quirrell felt a bit embarrassed.
+"These questions are, um, a bit tricky.
+I need some time to think.
+Wait until after next class, and I'll write the answers for you."
+Under Ethan's gaze, Quirrell felt a twinge of embarrassment.

-"Alright, let's ask up to here for today.
+"Alright, let's stop here for today.
 Actually, I have some other questions I want to ask.
-Let's talk about them next class."
-Ethan Jones shrugged helplessly.
+We'll talk about them next class."
+Ethan shrugged helplessly.

-"Ask all the questions, all of them.
-I'll answer you together next class."
-Quirrell frowned and urged.
+"Ask all your questions.
+Ask all of them.
+I'll answer them together next class."
+Quirrell frowned, pressing.

-Quirrell quickly took notes with a quill.
-After confirming there were no other questions, he let him go.
+Quirrell scribbled quick notes with his quill.
+Once he confirmed there were no more questions, he let Ethan go.

-When meeting face-to-face with Quirrell again the second week, he was completely different from last week.
+When he met face-to-face with Quirrell again the second week, he was completely different from last week.

 Holding a stack of answers to the questions, Quirrell talked eloquently, answering the questions he raised clearly one by one.

-Although he still stammered a bit when speaking, perhaps to let him hear the content better and avoid ambiguity, the frequency of stammering was significantly reduced.
+Although he still stammered a bit when speaking, perhaps so Ethan could hear the content more clearly and avoid ambiguity, the frequency of stammering was significantly reduced.

-Ethan Jones was elated hearing this and took notes incessantly.
+Ethan was elated, hearing this, and took notes incessantly.

-To hide, he disguised himself as a stuttering eccentric.
+Looking at Ethan's admiring gaze, Quirrell felt somewhat flushed.
+Hiding his true self, he had disguised himself as a stuttering eccentric.
 Every day he received contemptuous and disdainful looks.
 When had anyone ever looked at him with such admiration?

-Finally, with a wave of his hand, Quirrell handed the finished materials to Ethan Jones: "Go back and study hard."
+Finally, with a wave of his hand, Quirrell handed the finished materials to him.
+"Go back and study hard."

 "Okay, Professor!
 Then I'll go first."
-From Quirrell's inconspicuous frown just now, he knew Voldemort gave him some stimulation.
+From Quirrell's barely perceptible frown just now, Ethan knew Voldemort had given him a nudge.
 Presumably, his dream of flying was secure.

-Sure enough, after class the next week, Quirrell not only gave him the training method for the Flight spell but also gave him many extended spells related to this spell.
+Sure enough, after class the next week, Quirrell not only gave him the training method for the Flight spell but also handed over several extended spells related to it.

-Every Tuesday at noon, Ethan Jones told Professor Quirrell about the problems he encountered in practicing the Flight spell, and he answered them the following week.
+Every Tuesday at noon, Ethan told Professor Quirrell about the problems he encountered in practicing the Flight spell, and Quirrell answered them the following week.

 Every Saturday, he followed Snape to learn potion brewing.
 He had learned more potion material processing techniques and the brewing of various standard potions.
 A conservative estimate was that he had surpassed the level of a third year.